 Booster seats raise the seating position of the child and reposition both the lap and shoulder parts of the safety belt so that they pass across the child's body in the right places.
-The routing of the belt over the child's body is very important for the child's protection.
-This applies whenever a child uses the vehicle's safety belts, even when the child is big enough to use them without a booster seat.
-Children age 12 and under should always ride in the rear seat.
+The routing of the belt over the child's body is very important for the child's protection, whether or not a booster seat is used.
+Children age 12 and under must always ride in the rear seat.